harshal2030/Grizzly/SETUP.md

 swift run
 ```

-## Option 2: Create Xcode Project (Recommended for Development)
+## Option 2: Open in Xcode (Recommended for Development)

-Since this is a Swift Package, you can create an Xcode project:
+Since this is a Swift Package, you can open it directly in Xcode:

 1. Navigate to the project directory:
 ```bash